theAgingApprentice/zippy/docs/wiring.md

 # Circuit wiring

-The prototype zippy robot does not  have a PCB but rther is a collection of development boards and wiring harnesses.
-The main baords of the circuit are
+The prototype zippy robot does not have a PCB but rather is a collection of development boards and wiring harnesses.
+The main boards of the circuit are:

 1. Protoboard 1.
 2. Protoboard 2.